moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

 ![Send Batch Transfer](/images/builders/interact/ethereum-api/precompiles/batch/batch-4.webp)

 Once the transaction is complete, you can check both of the accounts' balances, either in MetaMask or in your ContainerChain's block explorer, a link to which can be found on the [Tanssi dApp](https://apps.tanssi.network/){target=\_blank}.
 Congratulations!
-You've now sent a batched transfer via the batch precompile.
+You've now sent a batched transfer via the Batch Precompile.

 !!! note
      Typically if you wanted to send the native currency to or through a contract, you would have to set the value within the overall transaction object and interact with a payable function.
-However, since the batch precompile interacts directly with Substrate code, this is not a typical Ethereum transaction and is thus not necessary.
+However, since the Batch Precompile interacts directly with Substrate code, this is not a typical Ethereum transaction and is thus not necessary.

 ### Find a Contract Interaction's Call Data {: #find-a-contract-interactions-call-data }